Skip to main content

 More Than A One Night Stand Sessions (triple j)

-A suite of capacity building initiatives delivered by a range of music service organisations leading up to and following the revival of triple j’s One Night Stand festival.
-Designed to engage with the local Warrnambool community, the programs included bespoke industry training, panel sessions, songwriting workshops and an industry forum.
+A suite of capacity building initiatives delivered by a range of music service organisations following the revival of triple j’s One Night Stand festival.
+Designed to engage with local regional communities, the programs include bespoke industry training, panel sessions, songwriting workshops and an industry forum.

 Music Australia International Conference Contribution (MAICC)

 An export program aimed at strengthening global networks, growing market knowledge, and building capacity for Australian music industry professionals.
-MAICC provides contributions of up to $5,000 to support travel, accommodation and registration costs and has been devolved to four relevant industry peak bodies to administer in partnership with Sounds Australia: Managers (AAM), Independent Labels & Distributors (AIR), Agents, Programmers & Bookers (ALMBC), and Publishers (AMPAL).
+MAICC provides contributions of up to $5,000 to support travel, accommodation and registration costs and has been devolved to relevant industry peak bodies to administer in partnership with Sounds Australia: Managers (AAM), Independent Labels & Distributors (AIR), Agents, Programmers & Bookers (ALMBC), Publishers (AMPAL), and Products & Manufacturers (AMA).

 Record Label Development Scheme (RLDS) (Music Australia)